Skip to main content Skip to complementary content

 Qlik Cloud as a target

-Data from source systems can be stored either in Qlik-managed or customer-managed storage.
-The only time data is stored in Qlik Cloud is when choosing Qlik Cloud – Qlik-managed storage as data platform (target) for a data project.
+When choosing Qlik Cloud as the target, data from source systems can be stored either in Qlik-managed or customer-managed storage.
+In these workflows, the only time data is stored in Qlik Cloud is when choosing Qlik Cloud – Qlik-managed storage as the data platform (target) for a data project.
 This means that the landed data will reside in a Qlik data space encrypted with the customer's unique encryption keys.
 Customer must still provide a separate S3 storage area for the landing of the data (staging).

 All other targets